Welsh Highland Railway: Extension

 With Caernarfon Council having a longer-term plan to reinstate the town's rail transport link to Bangor, speculation mounted that the FR/WHR would potentially later extend itself.
 However, the Ffestiniog Railway wrote to the council in January 2014 to confirm that they would not themselves be supportive of such a scheme in narrow gauge, but supported the reconnection of the town to the national rail network using standard gauge.

 The present day WHR

 The modern Welsh Highland Railway is a tourist railway owned and operated by the Festiniog Railway Company.
 It is longer than the original line and starts from Caernarfon rather than Dinas.
-The extension was built on the trackbed of the former standard gauge railway.
-Dinas station is also built on the standard gauge railway site, rather than the original narrow gauge site, with the line moving onto the original WHR alignment just south of the station.
+The extension was built on the track bed of the former standard gauge railway.
+Dinas station is also built on the standard gauge railway site, rather than the original narrow-gauge site, with the line moving onto the original WHR alignment just south of the station.

 It is marketed by the FR Co. as The Welsh Highland Railway and Rheilffordd Eryri (In the Welsh language, Eryri = "Snowdonia").
-The WHR's connection to the Ffestiniog Railway means that the FR Co. controls almost 40 miles of narrow gauge railway and it promotes both lines jointly as the Ffestiniog and Welsh Highland Railways or Rheilffyrdd Ffestiniog ac Eryri.
+The WHR's connection to the Ffestiniog Railway means that the FR Co. controls almost 40 miles of narrow-gauge railway and it promotes both lines jointly as the Ffestiniog and Welsh Highland Railways or Rheilffyrdd Ffestiniog ac Eryri.